alexanu/Triangle_FX_Arbitr_Oanda_Gmail/README.md

 ## My Strategies

+### SMA5 Mean Reversion
+Basic algo trading strategy is the mean reversion system, which operates under the assumption that markets are ranging 80% of the time.
+Black boxes that employ this strategy typically calculate an average asset price using historical data and takes trades in anticipation of the current price returning to the average price.

+Steps:
+- Look at the 5-day moving average and trade from the other side
+- Buy if current price is below its moving average and Short if it is above
+- Sell/buy back when price crosses 5-day SMA

 ### Simple Short
 This strategy was created for learning purposes only.
 It is basically just my own implementation of a continuous random instrument short w/ a take profit.